Activity recognition: Activity recognition through logic and reasoning

 Logic-based approaches keep track of all logically consistent explanations of the observed actions.
 Thus, all possible and consistent plans or goals must be considered.
 Kautz provided a formal theory of plan recognition.
 He described plan recognition as a logical inference process of circumscription.
 All actions and plans are uniformly referred to as goals, and a recognizer's knowledge is represented by a set of first-order statements, called event hierarchy.
 Event hierarchy is encoded in first-order logic, which defines abstraction, decomposition and functional relationships between types of events.

-Kautz's general framework for plan recognition has an exponential time complexity in worst case, measured in the size of input hierarchy.
+Kautz's general framework for plan recognition has an exponential time complexity in worst case, measured in the size of the input hierarchy.
 Lesh and Etzioni went one step further and presented methods in scaling up goal recognition to scale up his work computationally.
 In contrast to Kautz's approach where the plan library is explicitly represented, Lesh and Etzioni's approach enables automatic plan-library construction from domain primitives.
 Furthermore, they introduced compact representations and efficient algorithms for goal recognition on large plan libraries.

 Inconsistent plans and goals are repeatedly pruned when new actions arrive.
 Besides, they also presented methods for adapting a goal recognizer to handle individual idiosyncratic behavior given a sample of an individual's recent behavior.
 Pollack et al. described a direct argumentation model that can know about the relative strength of several kinds of arguments for belief and intention description.

 A serious problem of logic-based approaches is their inability or inherent infeasibility to represent uncertainty.
-They offer no mechanism for preferring one consistent approach to another and incapable of deciding whether one particular plan is more likely than another, as long as both of them can be consistent enough to explain the actions observed.
+They offer no mechanism for preferring one consistent approach to another and are incapable of deciding whether one particular plan is more likely than another, as long as both of them can be consistent enough to explain the actions observed.
 There is also a lack of learning ability associated with logic based methods.